kubev2v/forklift-operator/docs/development.md

 # development.md

-The following guide attempts to aid developers in working and testing Forklift operator changes.
+The following guide attempts to aid developers in working and testing Forklift operator changes using a Deployment.
+This is most time consuming option to test operators but also the safest.
+To learn more about testing an operator locally without a deployment see [here](https://sdk.operatorframework.io/docs/building-operators/ansible/tutorial/#1-run-locally-outside-the-cluster).

 ## Development environment setup